Elon, North Carolina

 We are able to deduce four things about the Nephilim from Genesis 6.

-a) They were not angels.
+1) They were not angels.

 They were the children of the “sons of God and the daughters of men.”

 2) They were tall.

 That would be four hundred and fifty feet tall.
-It is obviously an exaggeration.
+I Enoch is obviously an exaggeration.
 The point is that these Nephilim were huge.
 They were not just basketball players (who are only about seven feet tall).

 3) They were strong.

 Apparently, these Nephilim could fight.
 They were famous warriors.
 They are called mighty men.
 They were famous in the antediluvian world.

 4) They were all destroyed in the Flood.

 Some of the spies thought they saw some descendants of the Nephilim who lived before the Flood (Numbers 13:33) but they were all destroyed.
 Giants are not limited to the Nephilim.